K709/PDF-Numbering-Using-Python/README.md

 2. Using basic python codes

 Disadvantages:
-1. Still require image for processing (cannot using pdf as source)
+1. Still require image for processing (cannot use pdf as resource)
 2. Not an application